uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 A path P is represented as a sequence of edges ,,...., .
 The length of a path P, denoted as l(P), is defined as:

+ l(P) = end(P) - start(P)

+In a road network, the start and end values of a path correspond to the departure and arrival times, respectively, and the length of the path represents the duration of the trip.
+For example, considering the path illustrated in Figure 2.7, if the path consists of edges   and   \), the length of the path is:
+8:30 - 7:55 = 35 minutes
+representing the actual travel time.
+If the path consists of edges   and , the length becomes: 8:30 - 7:40 = 50  minutes